 In 2021, Amanda recommitted to her personal coaching practice, HALO Holistic Wellness.

-Amanda continues to work on a book about breaking her neck in a diving accident and the four months she spent in a cervical HALO.
+Amanda continues to work on her memoir about breaking her neck in a diving accident and the four months she spent in a cervical HALO.